 Practitioner Bio | Roxy Humphrey, RCC

-At BETA Therapeutics we are a dedicated team of health & wellness professionals.
+At Beta Team-Based Healthcare, we are a dedicated team of health & wellness professionals.
 A team of practitioners, patients and people.
 We support one another - we rely on one another - we trust one another.
 In our clinic, we hold strong values of mutual respect and subscribe to a zero-tolerance policy of racism, sexism, homophobia, transphobia or ableism.

 Roxy Humphrey, RCC, EMDR

 Roxy (she/her) has been journeying alongside people throughout her adult life as a teacher, intern supervisor, mentor, mountain guide, group facilitator, youth worker and now counsellor.
 She finds that, in the context of safe and caring relationships, people continually find the tools, resources, strength, and insight within themselves to steer their lives in new, life-giving directions.